 Federal, state, and class action efforts have resulted in the recovery of over $1.5billion in stolen wages from 2021 to 2023.
-According to opportunityinstitute.org, wage theft is the most profitable form of theft in the United States.
+The Opportunity Institute website says that, unfortunately, wage theft is the most profitable form of theft in the United States.

-In this article, you will learn about your pay rights, how to build a strong case, and how to receive the compensation you deserve.
+Let’s learn more about pay rights, how to build a strong case, and how to receive the compensation you deserve.

 Understanding Unpaid Wages and Your Rights